gauravmishraokok/learningPyTorch/05_1_Food101/README.md

 [Link to the dataset.](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/)
 ![enter image description here](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/static/img/food-101.jpg)

-- The Food-101 is data set of 101 food categories with 101,000 images.
+- The Food-101 is dataset of 101 food categories with 101,000 images.
 For each class, 250 manually reviewed test images are provided as well as 750 training images.
 On purpose, the training images were not cleaned, and thus still contain some amount of noise.
 All images were rescaled to have a maximum side length of 512 pixels.
 The images include variations in lighting, perspective, and background, making it a challenging dataset. ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎

 ## Choosing & Replicating the paper of the Model